holywater0814/Mac-Terminal-Color-/README.md

 # Mac-Terminal-Color-
-To show the difference of colors between input command and output of that command on mac terminal.
+To understand  difference of colors between input command and output of that command on mac terminal.
+(In this repo, i will only be talking about the zsh shell )